EdgarM05/EdgarM05/README.md

-- 👋 Hi, I’m @EdgarM05 a student interested in the world programming
+- 👋 Hi, I’m @EdgarM05 a student interested in programming
 - 👀 I’m interested in learn everything about web programming
 - 🌱 I’m currently learning the basic skills, like HTML, CSS, Jason, basically front-end
-- 💞️ I’m looking to collaborate on simple websites, some of SQL I like to learn, and everything related to Web Programming.
+- 💞️ I’m looking to collaborate on simple websites, I like to learn some of SQL , and everything related to Web Programming.
 - 📫 How to reach me:
 - LinkedIn: Edgar Calvario Martell
 - Instagram: edgarm_05